becomevocal/translations-app/README.md

 - [x] Update uninstall and remove user routes
 - [x] Separate auth and session code into client with it's own types so it can be a separate package
 - [x] Separate out Admin GraphQL client (including app extensions) into a separate package
+- [x] Improve global "failed to load" design
+- [ ] Add import / export functionality (include ensuring uploads are private)
+- [ ] Move server side locale transforms in api route into graphql client
 - [ ] Finish 'start translations' flow
-- [ ] Add import / export functionality

 ## Getting Started